scokobro/professional-identity/profIdent-draft1.md

 ### The Broadcast Act{-}

 Identified by Kaye as an obvious political pressure point.
 Takaichi Sanae statements during 2015/6.
-Kaye suggets some 3rd party regualtor equivale to the US Federal Communicatoons Commission(FCC).
+Kaye suggests some 3rd party regulator equivalent to the US Federal Communications Commission(FCC).
 Such a body did exist briefly for a few days during the period between the passing of the Broadcast Act and the end of the US occupation, when it was the bodies first and most significant act was to dissolve itself, returning control of broadcasting to a ministry.
 So while there is a precedent for such a body, it is not altogether a promising one.

 ### Newspaper Resale System & Antimonopoly Rules {-}